marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## 9.2.
 What's missing?

 This is a tough question.
-What would I like to see differently?
+What would I like to see different?

 For the Micrio implementation, not a lot.
 I've offloaded the rendering as much as possible to Wasm.
-Micrio also has a lot of other logic (HTML markers, popups, using the Audio API..), but putting those in Wasm as well would not be benificial for a number of reasons:
+Micrio also has a lot of other logic (HTML markers, popups, using the Audio API..), but putting those in Wasm as well would not be beneficial for a number of reasons:

 * *Any HTML operation would still require a JS render function*, and the browser's HTML rendering pipeline would not change at all.
 It would actually be adding an extra step.

-* *The Wasm program would lose its static memory size*: since now all it does is rendering the image, the required memory buffers are generated at runtime, and do not grow over time.
+* *The Wasm program would lose its static memory size*: since now all it does is render the image, the required memory buffers are generated at runtime, and do not grow over time.
 When I would add markers and additional elements, which can be dynamically added and removed, the reserved memory size would potentially be expanded during runtime, adding more rebinding logic to it.

 As for Wasm functionality, I've used only the basics since Micrio is quite simple.
 For more advanced features like multithreading and being able to use reference types, check out the [WebAssembly roadmap](https://webassembly.org/roadmap/), as Wasm is still under heavy active development.